Geoffrey-69/geoffrey-69/README.md

 - 👀 I’m a passionate software developer

-- 🌱 I’m currently working with javascript and reactjs just!
+- 🌱 I’m currently working with javascript and reactjs!

 -🌱 Starting on Ruby